Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module2_pipeline/README.md

 ```cpp
  #pragma HLS pipeline II=<int> enable_flush rewind
 ```
 II=int specifies the desired number of clock cycles between each  initiation interval for the pipeline.
-The HLS tool tries to meet this request.
-Based on data dependencies, the actual result might have a larger initiation interval.
-The default II is 1.
-enable_flush: Optional keyword that implements a pipeline that will flush and empty if the data valid at the input of the pipeline goes inactive.
+The HLS tool tries to meet this request but based on data dependencies, the actual result might have a larger initiation interval.
+The enable_flush modifier is optional and keeps on pushing data out if the data valid at the input of the pipeline goes inactive.
+The rewind modifier is also optional and enables continuous loop pipelining with no pause between one loop iteration ending and the next iteration starting.

-TIP: This feature is only supported for pipelined functions: it is not supported for pipelined loops.
-    rewind: Optional keyword that enables rewinding, or continuous loop pipelining with no pause between one loop iteration ending and the next iteration starting.
 Rewinding is effective only if there is one single loop (or a perfect loop nest) inside the top-level function.
-The code segment before the loop:
-        Is considered as initialization.
-        Is executed only once in the pipeline.
-        Cannot contain any conditional operations (if-else).
-This feature is only supported for pipelined loops; it is not supported for pipelined functions.

 In the following example function foo is pipelined with an initiation interval of 1:
 ```cpp